-The Posture improves the flexibility of the knee joints, hip joints, and shoulder joints.
+- The Posture improves the flexibility of the knee joints, hip joints, and shoulder joints.
 It stretches the hamstring muscles and groin region.
-As a result, it strengthen the muscles of the area.
+As a result, it strengthens the muscles of the area.

-This posture corrects the postural anomalies developed over time.
-It helps to increase the capacity to prolong the duration of meditative postures like Padmasana and Siddhasana.
+- This posture corrects the postural anomalies developed over time.
+Hence, it helps to increase the capacity to prolong the duration of meditative postures like Padmasana and Siddhasana.

-The Posture stretches both sides of the abdomen and inter organs.
-This improves the functions of Kidney, Adrenal gland, reproductive organs, and lever.
+- Besides, the Posture stretches both sides of the abdomen and inner organs.
+This improves the functions of the Kidney, Adrenal gland, reproductive organs, and lever.

-It improves the functions of respiratory system, as it stretches and massage the chest and lungs region.
+- Also, it improves the functions of the respiratory system, as it stretches and massages the chest and lungs region.